When planning to travel by air with your children, here are some tips on how to have a safe trip and be prepared with

 Before purchasing a ticket for your child, contact the airline directly to find out if they offer any discounted fares for children.
 Airlines that offer lower fares will not necessarily list them on their website or on other travel sites.

 The majority of airlines offer free airfare for trips in the U.S. for babies that are under the age of two if they travel on the lap of an adult and do not have their own seat.
-However, there are definite safety issues for your baby when traveling on a plane unsecured.
+However, be aware of the safety issues for your baby when traveling on a plane unsecured.

-There is a reason why the airlines require adult passengers to be buckled up during take-off, landing, or turbulence. and the same should hold true for your baby, but it does not if they are riding on your lap.
+There is a reason why the airlines require passengers to be buckled up during take-off, landing, or turbulence, and the same should hold true for your baby.
+But it does not if they are riding on your lap.

 Before making the decision to have your baby travel on your lap, consider the risks.
 It’s understandable to want to save money, but not buying your child a seat is a decision that should not be taken lightly.
 I have been on flights where there was a tremendous amount of turbulence and all passengers, including the flight attendants, had to get buckled in.
 All luggage had to be put back in the overhead bins and secured.
 Everything would be secured — except that precious baby sitting on your lap.

 According to the National Transportation Safety Board, during severe turbulence (without warning, a plane can drop several hundred feet in an instant) combined with the laws of physics, it would be very difficult, if not impossible to hold on to your baby.
 You have no control on how much you will get tossed around or thrust forward into the seat in front of you.
 That amount of force could cause injury or even death to a child.
-They recommend that parents purchase a seat for their child and restrain them in a safety seat with a 5 point harness in the event of an emergency landing or turbulence.
+They recommend that parents purchase a seat for their child and restrain them in a safety seat with a five-point harness in the event of an emergency landing or turbulence.